Bruno-Pau/JK_BMS_to_CAN/README.md

 The interface is based on a ESP32 whith a MPC2515 CAN interface <br>
 ![Image](carte_ESP32.png) <br> <br>
 Communication between ESP32 and JK BMS is based on RS232 TTL with JK proprietary protocol. <br>
-Communication between ESP32 and SOFAR is based on CAN whith Pylon emulation. <br> <br>
+Communication between ESP32 and SOFAR is based on CAN whith Pylon emulation (PylonTech US2000). <br> <br>
 # List of equipment
 [ESP32](https://fr.aliexpress.com/item/1005006629784548.html)<br>
 [MPC2515](https://fr.aliexpress.com/item/1005005223498304.html)<br>